tastejs/PropertyCross/reactnative/README.md

 ###Android

 To run this application on an Android device you will need to have the Android SDK installed.
 The Android SDK can be downloaded from http://developer.android.com/sdk/installing/index.html?pkg=tools.
 In the SDK manager you will need to install ‘Android SDK Tools’, ‘Android SDK Platform Tools’, ‘Android SDK Build-tools’ and ‘Android SDK Platform 23’.
+The next step is to create the Android project files by running the 'react-native android' command in the project's main directory and to download the project's dependencies which can be done by running the 'npm install' command.

-To create the Android project files run the 'react-native android' command in the project's main directory.
 To produce a build for the project you need to run the project's build.gradle.
 One way of doing this is by running it within [Android Studio](http://developer.android.com/sdk/installing/index.html?pkg=studio).
 You can import the project into Android Studio using the build.gradle file.
 Once the build.gradle has been ran it will produce apk files in the android/app/build/outputs/apk folder.
 These can be uploaded to a device or virtual device by using the adb install <apk-path> command.

 ##Relevant Links